tastethedream/machine-config/docs/rpi/unifi-controller.md

 # Unifi Controller

-* Format memory card - debian
+* Format memory card - debian - use raspbian with desktop (you need gui to login to console)

 * Once formatted - remount the memory card